0xTranqui/lostandfound-zora-marketplace/README.md

 Back to the front end...

 From here, you can now run the following code to interact with your own local frontend that points at the existing Lost & Found marketplace located at   https://www.lostfound.world/.
+Note: it won't work unless you have set up the .env in pacakges/react-app.
 All you have to do is run the following from the root level of the project directory:
 ```
 cd lostandfound-zora-marketplace
 yarn start